arangodb/arangodb/Documentation/DocuBlocks/Rest/Views/put_api_view_properties_arangosearch.md

 inserts/deletes), a higher value will impact performance without any added benefits.<br/>
 _Background:_
-  With every "commit" or "consolidate" operation a new state of the view internal data-structures is created on disk.
+  With every "commit" or "consolidate" operation a new state of the View internal data-structures is created on disk.
   Old states/snapshots are released once there are no longer any users remaining.